-- Cost Saving: If the purchasing department procures an item at a lower price than they did previously, then it is a cost saving.
+If the purchasing department procures an item at a lower price than they did previously, then it is a cost-saving.
 This can occur when a new supplier is found, a less costly substitute item is used, a new contract has been signed with the vendor, a cheaper transportation method has been found, or the purchasing department has negotiated a lower price with the existing supplier.

-- Purchasing Improvements: Efficiencies in the method used in the purchasing department will increase effectiveness.
-These can include the introduction of EDI, e-procurement systems, vendor managed inventory and pay on receipt processes.
+Efficiencies in the methods used in the purchasing department will increase effectiveness.
+These can include the introduction of EDI, e-procurement systems, vendor-managed inventory and pay on receipt processes.

-- Transportation Improvements: When a purchasing department negotiates with a carrier or number of carriers to reduce the cost of transporting items from the vendor to the production facilities, the unit cost of the item will be reduced.
-This cost saving can be used as a measurement of effectiveness.
+When a purchasing department negotiates with a carrier or number of carriers to reduce the cost of transporting items from the vendor to the production facilities, the unit cost of the item will be reduced.
+This cost-saving can be used as a measurement of effectiveness.